appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/tuist-install.md

 :::caution Tuist Usage

-Appcircle's Tuist component generates your project using only the `tuist generate` command.
+Appcircle's Tuist Install component generates your project using only the `tuist generate` command.
 This means that it will automatically generate the `.xcworkspace` and `.xcodeproj` files in the project after the tuist generate command runs.
-Note that if you use Tuist in the Appcircle pipeline and want to generate an **IPA** file, you need the other build steps, such as
+Note that if you use Tuist Install in the Appcircle pipeline and want to generate an **IPA** file, you need the other build steps, such as

 - [**Xcodebuild for Devices**](/workflows/ios-specific-workflow-steps/xcodebuild-for-devices)
 - [**Xcodebuild for iOS Simulator**](/workflows/ios-specific-workflow-steps/xcodebuild-for-ios-simulator)